-- a) Capital Reserve Reserve is created on business combination as per statutory requirement. - b) Capital Reserve on Consolidation The capital reserve on consolidation represents the additional net assets revived by the parent persuant to the acquisition of foreign susidiary. - c) Preference Share Redemption Reserve Reserve is created for redemption of preference shares as per statutory requirement. - d) Foreign Currency Translation Reserve Reserve is created on translation of Financial Statements of Foreign Subsidiaries into presentation Currency. - e) General Reserve General Reserve are free reserves of the company which are kept aside out of company's profits to meet the future requirements as and when they arise.
-The Company had transferred a portion of the Profit after Tax (PAT) to general reserve pursuant to the earlier provisions of Companies Act, 1956. - f) Retained Earnings Retained Earnings are the accumulated profits earned by the Company and remaining undistributed as on date. - g) Other Comprehensive Income Equity Instruments through Other Comprehensive Income (OCI) This represents the cumulative gains and losses arising on fair valuation of equity instruments measured at fair value through other comprehensive income under an irrevocable option and remeasurement of Defined Benefit Obligation.
+- a) Capital Reserve Reserve is created on business combination as per statutory requirement. - b) Capital Reserve on Consolidation The capital reserve on consolidation represents the additional net assets revived by the parent persuant to the acquisition of foreign susidiary. - c) Preference Share Redemption Reserve Reserve is created for redemption of preference shares as per statutory requirement. - d) Foreign Currency Translation Reserve - Reserve is created on translation of Financial Statements of Foreign Subsidiaries into presentation Currency. - e) General Reserve General Reserve are free reserves of the company which are kept aside out of company's profits to meet the future requirements as and when they arise.
+The Company had transferred a portion of the Profit after Tax (PAT) to general reserve pursuant to the earlier provisions of Companies Act, 1956. - f) Retained Earnings Retained Earnings are the accumulated profits earned by the Company and remaining undistributed as on date.